What to do next?

 There is a downloadable poster which demonstrates some of the conditions which can occur with low B12 or indeed may be misdiagnosed in place of B12 deficiency.
-You will find this on our Very useful Links page.
+There are hyperlinks to journals behind each image.

 The importance of testing ferritin and folate cannot be stressed enough, folate and B12 need each other and a healthy level of ferritin (iron stores) is essential.
 These should be fasting tests so ask for an early appointment.